budityw23/Mini-eCommerce-Microservices/README.md

 shared/
 ```

-Each workspace exposes a placeholder Express server providing `GET /healthz` for smoke tests.
+Each workspace exposes an Express server providing `GET /healthz` for smoke tests.
+The user service now implements minimal auth endpoints (`/users/register`, `/users/login`, `/users/me`) backed by Postgres.
 Core utilities for config loading, logging, and HTTP bootstrap live in the `shared` package.

 ## Docs